 We wrote a Medium article of how our algorithm works.
-I hope this helps you to understand, if not just let know
+I hope this helps you to understand, if not just let us know.

 It is important, that scoring shows how experienced developer you are per technology.

-Our algorithm is based on events.
+Our algorithm is based on following your line changes and checking changes.
 So if you create a commit in repo “A” and later somebody creates a fork of that repository then it copies only the repo but not the events.
 It doesn’t matter how many forks your repo has it still considered as one.

 However, if you make a fork of another repo and commit into the new repo we will count it because it is a new event just happened to be in a forked repo.